Publicly available information

 Mandatory open access Information

-NSW Treasury is required to have a program for the proactive release of government information.
-Proactive disclosure is the manner in which NSW Treasury considers making information publicly available unless it is against the public interest.
+Treasury is required to have a program for the proactive release of government information.
+Proactive disclosure is the way Treasury considers making information publicly available unless it is against the public interest.
 Treasury’s Proactive Release Policy is available here.

-If information sought is not available on NSW Treasury’s websites, members of the public can suggest that information be proactively disclosed (if held by NSW Treasury).
-Please forward any suggestions to the Information Access and Governance Unit at [email protected].
+If information sought is not available on Treasury’s websites, members of the public can suggest that information be proactively disclosed (if held by Treasury).
+Please forward any suggestions to the Information Access Unit at [email protected].